R. Mesthrie, Introducing sociolinguistics, 2nd ed. Edinburgh: Edinburgh University Press, 2009.

 D. Britain, ‘Space, Diffusion and Mobility’, in Blackwell Handbooks in Linguistics : The Handbook of Language Variation and Change (2), Wiley-Blackwell, 2013, pp. 471–500.

-A. Payne, ‘Factors controlling the acquisition of the Philadelphia dialect by out-of-state children’, in Locating language in time and space, vol. Quantitative analyses of linguistic structure, New York: Academic Press, 1980, pp. 143–178.
+A. Payne, ‘Factors controlling the acquisition of the Philadelphia dialect by out-of-state children’, in Locating language in time and space, New York: Academic Press, 1980, pp. 143–178.

 P. Trudgill, On dialect: social and geographical perspectives.
 Oxford: Basil Blackwell, 1983.